-Everything you need to know about viral pneumonia
+Everything you need to know about the new viral pneumonia

 A new deadly strain of viral pneumonia has emerged and it’s now entered through the borders of major countries around the world, including the US.
 But where did this virus come from?
 How did it spread so far across the globe?
 And what can you do to protect yourself?

-Here, we’ll provide a definitive guide to tell you everything you need to know about viral pneumonia, going through the current outbreak situation, symptoms and treatments available, as well as how you can personally prepare yourself for the new virus.
+Here, we’ll provide a definitive guide to tell you everything you need to know about viral pneumonia, also called Covid-19, going through the current outbreak situation, symptoms and treatments available, as well as how you can personally prepare yourself for the new virus.

 What is viral pneumonia?